 If you’re a registered nurse, choosing to become a certified registered nurse anesthetist (CRNA) could be a smart career move.

 Nurses who are certified to administer anesthesia are some of the most respected advanced practice nurses in the healthcare field.
-They’re given more autonomy in their work, they’re some of the highest-paid healthcare providers in the nursing field, and the job outlook is bright.
+They’re given more autonomy in their work and are some of the highest-paid healthcare providers in the nursing field.
+Plus, the job outlook is bright.

 According to the Bureau of Labor and Statistics (BLS), the median annual wage for nurse anesthetists is $183,580.
 And they belong to an advanced practitioner field (which also includes nurse practitioners and nurse midwives) that’s expected to grow a whopping 45% over the next 10 years.

 That’s all great news.
 But here’s the bad part.
 To become a CRNA, you’ll need seven to eight years of education and training.
 And you could end up with a lot of student loan debt along the way.
 Student Loan Planner® has worked with many CRNAs, with $150,000 to $200,000 in student debt being most common.
 And the highest cost private schools can put you over $300,000 in debt.

 If you’re a CRNA dealing with a ton of student debt, you may wonder if refinancing would be a good decision.
 Let’s take a look at look at the pros and cons of student loan refinancing for CRNAs.